wannesm/dtaidistance/README.md

 ## Installation

-This packages is available on PyPI:
+This packages is available on PyPI (requires Python 3):

     $ pip install dtaidistance